BradB132/MaPL/Generator/README.md

 * **EaSL**
     * EaSL is the schema language used by MaPLGenerator.
 The implementation for this language is in the [EaSL](./EaSL) directory
-* **libXML**
-    * An open source XML-parsing library which parses the data which adheres to the EaSL schema.
 * **MaPL**
     * MaPL is used to format the output from MaPLGenerator, primarily with its metadata language feature.
+* **tinyxml**
+    * An open source XML-parsing library which parses the data which adheres to the EaSL schema.

 ## Generation